SummaryRead the full fact sheet

 Time-saving cooking suggestions for busy people

-- make extra portions – while you’re making your pasta sauce, casserole or soup, make double (or even quadruple) the quantity you need.
-Freeze the remainder in meal portions, and you have ready-made meals for later in the week or month
+- Make your time in the kitchen count - make double (or even quadruple) the quantity you need.
+Freeze the remainder in meal portions, and you have ready-made meals for later in the week or month.

-- double up on tasks – you can save time if you do two things at once.
-For example, prepare your pasta sauce while your spaghetti is cooking
+- Double up on tasks – you can save time if you do 2 things at once.
+For example, prepare your pasta sauce while your spaghetti is cooking.

-- prepare one-pot meals – one-pot meals such as soups, risottos, stews, curries and casseroles save on washing up
+- Prepare one-pot meals – such as soups, risottos, slow-cooked curries and casseroles to save on time and washing up.

 Find your motivation for cooking

 Some people who live alone don’t like to cook for themselves.
 Different ways to motivate yourself include:

 - Invite people over for dinner more often.

 - Offer to go round to a friend’s house to cook for them one night (hopefully, they will then return the favour one night for you).